shohinsan/starbucks-enterprise-n-tier/JOURNAL.md

 I leveraged microservices architecture to ensure that each component of the application was independently deployable, scalable, and loosely coupled.
 This design allows for better fault isolation, easier debugging, and the ability to use different technologies for different services.

 Cloud Scaling Patterns:
-I employed auto-scaling and load balancing strategies to manage the application load.
+I employed load balancing strategies to manage the application load.
 As a result, the application can seamlessly scale up or down based on demand, ensuring efficient resource use and high availability.
+When refreshing the page, it does not move to another pod because my ingress detects client ip

 I am excited to share these innovations and quality standards I've maintained throughout my project, and I look forward to the possibility of being recognized for these efforts.